1972 Pulau Ubin murder: Re-trial of Yasin for rape

 Following the reprieve from death row by the Privy Council, Yasin was soon brought back to court in Singapore, with the prosecution charged him with raping Poon.
 DPP Sant Singh became in charge of the case, and defence lawyer Murugason became Yasin's new lawyer for the retrial.

 Yasin claimed trial in the High Court for rape on 9 May 1977.
 His former accomplice Harun, who was then serving his 12-year sentence in Changi Prison, was called by the prosecution to be a witness against Yasin.
-Harun, who took the stand on 11 May 1977, told the court that Yasin had done the act while he was in another room ransacking for valuables, and claimed that when he returned, he asked Yasin what happened, with Yasin replying to him that he had intercourse with the woman.
-Yasin denied telling Harun that he had sexually penetrated the elderly woman, and insisted that he had not raped the woman and only intended to come to Pulau Ubin with Harun to steal from Poon, who kept a lot of cash in her home.
+Harun, who took the stand on 11 May, told the court that Yasin had done the act while he was in another room ransacking for valuables, and claimed that when he returned, he asked Yasin what happened, with Yasin replying to him that he had intercourse with the woman.
+Yasin denied telling Harun that he had sexually penetrated the older woman, and insisted that he had not raped the woman and only intended to come to Pulau Ubin with Harun to steal from Poon, who kept a lot of cash in her home.

-On 12 May 1977, Yasin’s trial for rape ended.
+On 12 May, Yasin's trial for rape ended.
 High Court judge A. P. Rajah determined that Yasin had indeed intended to have sex with Poon against her will.
 Despite so, Justice Rajah fell short of finding Yasin fully guilty of rape and instead convict the former labourer of attempted rape, as from the nature of the forensic evidence, he was not entirely satisfied that Yasin had sexual intercourse with the victim while she was still alive, and thus gave Yasin the benefit of the doubt.
-Despite not finding him guilty of rape, Justice Rajah admonished Yasin for committing such an atrocious crime on the unfortunate Poon, in his own words, “However, I find that you manifested this intention to have intercourse with the woman, and in furtherance of your intention, you did a number of acts against the deceased with a view to attaining your objective.”
+Despite not finding him guilty of rape, Justice Rajah admonished Yasin for committing such an atrocious crime on the unfortunate Poon, in his own words, "However, I find that you manifested this intention to have intercourse with the woman, and in furtherance of your intention, you did a number of acts against the deceased with a view to attaining your objective."

-For his conviction of attempted rape, Yasin was sentenced to eight years’ imprisonment for the crime.
+For his conviction of attempted rape, Yasin was sentenced to eight years' imprisonment for the crime.
 The sentence was backdated to the date of his arrest on 10 February 1973.
 The two-year sentence which Yasin received for killing Poon was to run consecutively with the term of eight years.

 Release and aftermath

 Release from prison

-According to prison statistics released by True Files, it was revealed that after serving a total of 10 years in prison since 1973, Yasin was released in 1983 after serving his full sentence for the rape and murder of Poon.
+According to prison statistics released by Singaporean crime show True Files, it was revealed that after serving a total of 10 years in prison since 1973, Yasin was released in 1983 after serving his full sentence for the rape and murder of Poon.
 After his release in 1983, Yasin led a low-profile life and his whereabouts were unknown.

-Similarly, Yasin’s former accomplice Harun was released in 1985 after spending 12 years (his full sentence) in Changi Prison.
+Similarly, Yasin's former accomplice Harun was released in 1985 after spending 12 years (his full sentence) in Changi Prison.